MCGallaspy/fle-exercise/README.md

 Michael's Working Notes
 ----
+Possible improvements:
-Possible improvements: pagination on movie list display.
+* pagination on movie list display.
+* Better search functionality (allow inexact matches, search on other attributes)
+* Added a filter form for movies, but I still need to:
+  * Do something with the results
+  * Style the form

 Instructions